Series | Bishop Brothers #3

 Mila Carmichael has many talents—making balloon animals, creating origami art, and remaining in the friend zone.
 Often seen as one of the guys, she’s struck out more times than a rookie baseball player.

 Seeking a new adventure, she flies to Texas to visit family and is offered a position she can’t refuse.
-Helping out a new dad should come easy to her, considering her past experience, but what she doesn’t anticipate is him being an attractive Southern temptation.
+Helping out a new dad should come easy to her, considering her past experience, but what she doesn’t anticipate is him being an attractive and domineering Southern temptation.

 But that’s only the beginning.